FrostyX/infra-docs/infra-hostrename.rst

 3. Preparation
 4. Renaming the Logical Volume
 5. Doing the actual rename
-6. Telling Puppet about the new host
+6. Telling ansible about the new host
 7. VPN Stuff

 Introduction